advocations/skype/Skype/UCWA/presence_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

-[presence (UCWA)](presence_ref.md) is updated when the user's availability or activity changes.The user can express her willingness to communicate by manually changing her presence.
+ [presence](presence_ref.md) is updated when the user's availability or activity changes.The user can express her willingness to communicate by manually changing her presence.

 ### Properties